Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: ISPH equations

-The necessary terms of artificial viscosity (AV) are added to the right of the equations above as in \cite{cabezon2017}, but explicitly including a quadratic term in the signal velocity:
+The necessary terms of artificial viscosity (AV) are added to the right of the equations above as in Paper I, but explicitly including a quadratic term in the signal velocity:

-where $w_{ab}=\bf {v_{ab}}\cdot \bf{\hat r_{ab}}$~\citep{mon97,price18}.
-The parameter $\beta$~is kept constant with a default value $\beta=2$.
+where $w_{ab}={\bf v}_{ab}\cdot {\bf \hat r}_{ab}$ \citep{mon97,price18}.
+The parameter $\beta$ is kept constant with a default value $\beta=2$.
 The AV coefficient $\alpha$ is controlled with the switches scheme described in \citet{rea10} so that $\alpha\simeq 1$ in strong shocks but it decays to a minimum value of $\alpha\simeq 0.05$ away from them.
+Finally, $\bar\alpha_{ab}$ and $\bar c_{s,ab}$ are the average $\alpha$ and speed of sound between neighboring particles.
 According to \citet{mon97}, the AV contribution to the energy equation should include a heat-conduction term which smooths the pressure in wall-shock conditions.
 The precise form of such heat-conduction term is: